-The Ned Prix de Fashion, the national fashions in the field final, was run virtually in 2021 and offered a $20,000+ winner-takes-all prize package courtesy of The Ned & Victoria Racing Club*.
+The national fashions in the field final was virtual once again with 2022's competition coming complete with a $20,000+ winner-takes-all prize package courtesy of The Ned and the Victoria Racing Club (VRC).

-The most competitive fashions in the field in the country, this competition was the culmination of a season's worth of raceday competitions held around the country.
+The most competitive fashions in the field in the country, this runway-based event is the culmination of a year's worth of raceday (or virtual) competitions.

-The winner of The Ned Prix de Fashion 2021 will take home:
+The winner of The Ned Prix de Fashion for 2021/22 was Eleanor Campbell (pictured).

 Jill Humphries (NZ/AUS)

-Victoria Racing Club (VRC) Ambassador Crystal Kimber is no stranger to our judging panel, having visited New Zealand on two previous occasions.
+Victoria Racing Club (VRC) Ambassador Crystal is no stranger to our judging panel, having visited New Zealand on two previous occasions.
 Crystal has a long association with the VRC and was the 2019 Myer Fashions on the Field Ambassador and the 2017 Myer Fashions on the Field National Final winner.
-Crystal also judged this year's competition remotely from Australia so has been a welcome addition to the panel for several years now, even from afar!
+Crystal also judged last year's competition remotely from Australia so has been a welcome addition to the panel for several years now, even from afar!

 Carena West (NZ)

 Being an Auckland Racing Club ambassador & VRC’s 2019 Myer Fashions on the Field National Final winner (Aus) isn't her only experience in racing with Carena also moonlighting as a Club member, winning owner and seasoned fashions in the field judge (she's a horse rider too!).
 In between attending racedays, Carena is kept busy with running an activewear label with her sister, a stylish Instagram account and motherhood.